fionafibration/SniperPOV/README.md

 This project injects into Team Fortress 2, and is not obfuscated at all.
 Using this without -insecure mode will probably get you VAC banned.

+## Updates

+This should be pretty stable for TF2 updates but if it breaks please make an issue, and I'll try to fix it as soon as I can.